petershin/liferay-learn/docs/dxp-cloud/latest/en/reference/upgrading-to-a-high-availability-subscription.md

 ### Deploy the Build to Your Environments

-Finally, use the [DXP Cloud console](https://console.liferay.cloud/login) to deploy the completed build to the applicable environments.
+Finally, use the [Liferay Cloud console](https://console.liferay.cloud/login) to deploy the completed build to the applicable environments.

-1. In the DXP Cloud console, go to the Builds page (using the link at the top of the page).
+1. In the Liferay Cloud console, go to the Builds page (using the link at the top of the page).

 1. Find the build you created previously in the list, and from the Actions menu, click *Deploy build to*.